“Poetry is a matter of life, not just a matter of language.”

 There is no simple way to feel about all we have lived through, individually, as families, and as a collective.
 Undoubtedly, we have been impacted in profound ways.
 We want to offer you the chance to commission a session with founding Spark & Stitch collaborator and partner poet Diver Van Avery to talk about you and your loved ones, what you have struggled with and been grateful for, what you have lost and what you have learned, what you done and who you have become.

 Why a poem?

 This season marks a year of living through a global health crisis and long overdue racial reckoning.
 We each have our own identities, vulnerabilities, strengths, and stories.
 We are also tired.
 In our own exhaustion, letting someone else be witness and put words to what we’ve done together is an incredible gift.
 Commission a poem…

 To honor yourself, your family, your partner, your children, your loved ones.

 To receive a gift that is completely personal, completely yours, and completely unique.

 Your typed out poem will be mailed to you.
-You can frame it, put in on your refrigerator, send it to the person you write it for, or keep it in a secret place to pull out when you need it the most.
+You can frame it, put in on your refrigerator, send it to the person you focused the poem on, or keep it in a secret place to pull out when you need it the most.

 We are able to offer a sliding scale of $45-$65 for the poetry session and a personalized poem that will be sent to you in the mail.
+We encourage you to pay as much as you are able.
 Your money goes directly to paying the artist a livable wage for her creative work, for increasing Spark & Stitch Institute’s work in the arts, and to our anti-racism commitment of donating 5% of all proceeds to the Conscious Kid’s Anti-Racist Children’s Books Education Fund.

 We use family in the broadest sense here, including but not limited to your loved ones, family of origin, the family you live with, or your chosen family.